go-aah/docs/security-config.md

 ```

 ### http_only
 HTTP session cookie HTTPOnly value.
-This option prevents XSS (Cross Site Scripting) attacks, basically it disallows access of cookie to scripts like JavaScript.
+This option is to prevents XSS (Cross Site Scripting) attacks, basically it disallows access of cookie to scripts like JavaScript.

 Default value is `true`.
 ```bash